reasonml/reasonml.github.io/docs/record.md

 ### Record Needs an Explicit Definition

-Record is one of the very few features in Reason where we mandate you to pre-declare its type before using it.
-For various performance and type checking reasons.
+For various performance and type checking reasons, records are one of the very few features in Reason where we require you to pre-declare a type before using it.
 In the above example, if you only write `let me = {age: 5, name: "Baby Reason"}` without an explicit type declaration somewhere above, the type system will give you an error.
 If the type definition resides in another file or module, you need to indicate it:

 ```reason
 /* file School.re */